Corporate Governance / Code Implementation

 Dismissal of representative directors and directors is discussed as necessary at the advisory committee and reported to the Board of Directors.

-Supplementary Principle 4.1.1 Scope of Matters Delegated to the Management The Company has formulated regulations for the Board of Directors and Executive Officers Meeting under the policy of separating executive and auditing functions.
-The Company clearly stipulates standard for items to be discussed and reported at the Board of Directors meeting and items to be delegated to the Executive Officers Meeting, which is responsible for making decisions on execution.
+Supplementary Principle 4.1.1 Scope of Matters Delegated to the Management The Company has formulated regulations for the Board of Directors and Business Execution Meeting under the policy of separating executive and auditing functions.
+The Company clearly stipulates standard for items to be discussed and reported at the Board of Directors meeting and items to be delegated to the Business Execution Meeting, which is responsible for making decisions on execution.

-The Company has designated that the basic policies on management items such legal and articles of incorporation are to be discussed at the Board of Directors meetings while the Executive Officers Meeting executes basic policies and management plans that were decided at the Board of Directors meetings.
+The Company has designated that the basic policies on management items such legal and articles of incorporation are to be discussed at the Board of Directors meetings while the Business Execution Meeting executes basic policies and management plans that were decided at the Board of Directors meetings.

 Part of the authority to make decisions on business execution is delegated to the directors to enable more flexible and efficient management.